suit-wg/suit-report/draft-ietf-suit-report.md

 {{suit-record}}.
 The SUIT\_Report
 may also contain a list of any System Properties that were measured and reported, and a reason for a failure if one occurred.
+The following CDDL describes the structure of a SUIT\_Report and a SUIT\_Reference:

 ~~~CDDL
 SUIT_Report = {